JRubalcaba/jrubalcaba.github.io/research/index.md

 ---

-**Can we explain complex patterns in biology by just looking at the physical, physiological and behavioural mechanisms underpinning organism-environment and organism-organism interactions?** The answer to this question is not trivial, we need to develop new theory and integrate different research areas with contrasted approahces and traditions such as physics, physiology and ecology.
-In my work, I combine theory and data to understand broad patterns in ecology and evolution from first physical principles, physiological constraints and behavioural processes.
+**Can we explain the patterns that we observe in biology by looking at simple mechanisms underpinning organism-environment and organism-organism interactions?** The answer to this question is not trivial.
+In biology, we need to develop theory that integrates different research areas with contrasted approahces and traditions such as physics, physiology and ecology.
+In my work, I combine theory and data to understand the ecological and evolutionary mechanisms underpining animal behaviour and the emergence of broad-scale ecological patterns.

-<h3>Mechanisms of broad-scale ecological patterns</h3>
+<h4> Physical, physiological and behavioural mechanisms to explain broad-scale ecological patterns </h4>

 <figure class = "half">
 <img src="/images/maps.jpg" height="370px" width="400px">